ipfs-inactive/ipfs-postmsg-proxy/README.md

     ✓ .tree with CID recursive (accross different formats) ✓ .tree with CID and path recursive

+.dht
+  .get and .put
+    ✓ errors when getting a non-existent key from the DHT
+    - fetches value after it was put on another node
+    ✓ Promises support
+  .findpeer
+    ✓ finds other peers (56ms)
+    - fails to find other peer, if peer doesnt exist()s .provide
+    ✓ regular
+    - recursive
+  findprovs
+    - basic
+    - Promises support
+  .query
+    ✓ returns the other node in the query

 .files
   .add
     ✓ a Buffer
-    ✓ a BIG buffer (995ms)
+    ✓ a BIG buffer (1152ms)
     1) a BIG buffer with progress enabled
     ✓ a Buffer as tuple
     ✓ add by path fails
     ✓ a Readable Stream
-    ✓ add a nested directory as array of tupples (116ms)
+    ✓ add a nested directory as array of tupples (141ms)
     2) add a nested directory as array of tuppled with progress ✓ fails in invalid input
     ✓ Promise test
   .addReadableStream
     3) stream of valid files and dirs
   .addPullStream
-    ✓ stream of valid files and dirs (68ms)
+    ✓ stream of valid files and dirs (63ms)
   .cat
     ✓ with a base58 string encoded multihash
     ✓ with a multihash
-    ✓ streams a large file (367ms)
+    ✓ streams a large file (358ms)
     ✓ with ipfs path
     ✓ with ipfs path, nested value
     ✓ Promise test